This story is ongoing and will be updated as more information is released.

-The Justice Report has reached out to the Louisville Metro Police Department—who currently has Laron Spalding in custody—to see if they plan to issue hate crime charges.
+The Justice Report has reached out to the Louisville Metro Police Department—which currently has Laron Spalding in custody—to see if they plan to issue hate crime charges.
 We are also seeking to uncover Spalding’s unreported criminal history.
-We have yet to receive a response, however, the Justice Report will continue to provide updates as soon as they are made available.
+We have yet to receive a response; however, the Justice Report will continue to provide updates as soon as they are made available.

 “Jesse was the most kindhearted person that has ever lived… He got around on a bike, it was his only way of getting around.
 And he gave that bike to a homeless man,” Said Pack.
 “That’s just the kind of person he was.”

-According to the Louisville Metro Police, 29-year-old Jesse Reynolds, who is White, was allegedly shot dead by Black 51-year-old Laron Spalding, an ex-convict in possession of an illegal firearm.
-The shooting occurred a little after 8 p.m Sunday night and was one of six unrelated homicides in the Louisville area that weekend alone.
+According to the Louisville Metro Police, 29-year-old Jesse Reynolds—who is White—was allegedly shot dead by 51-year-old Laron Spalding, a Black ex-convict in possession of an illegal firearm.
+The shooting occurred a little after 8 p.m.
+Sunday night and was one of six completely unrelated homicides in the Louisville area that weekend alone.

 The arrest citation written by Louisville Metro Police Department for the accused describes multiple witnesses reporting that after Spalding had shot Reynolds, he proceeded to pistol whip the innocent White man in the face.

 “He is the type of guy that would give everything to make somebody just a little bit happier than him.
 He would give you the shirt off of his back for you to have it better than him,”Dylan Reynolds, victim’s brother